Frequently Asked Questions

 - Biosecurity officers will assess imported COVID-19 RAT kits from a biosecurity risk management perspective.

-If importers bring in COVID-19 RAT kits for non-personal uses (e.g. for commercial sale or for use by employees of a business etc) they must either have a biosecurity import permit or meet the conditions for “lateral flow test kits listed on the Australian Register of Therapeutic Goods” on BICON.
+If importers bring in COVID-19 RAT kits for non-personal uses (e.g. for commercial sale or for use by employees or volunteers of a business or non-government organisation etc) they must either have a biosecurity import permit or meet the conditions for “Lateral flow test kits listed on the Australian Register of Therapeutic Goods” on BICON.
 If these conditions cannot be met, the consignment will be exported or destroyed at the importer’s expense.

 If you are importing RAT kits for TGA approval or research purposes, you will require a biosecurity import permit.
-Please search for ‘test kits’ in BICON, and check the box for ‘test kits testing for Listed Human Diseases’, and follow the pathway to review the conditions for ‘test kits testing for Listed Human Disease – not included on Australian Register of Therapeutic Goods’.
+Please search for ‘test kits’ in BICON, and check the box for ‘test kits testing for Listed Human Diseases’, and follow the pathway to review the conditions for ‘Test kits testing for Listed Human Diseases – not included on Australian Register of Therapeutic Goods’.

 These conditions do not allow the kits to be distributed or for home use.

 All TGA approved RAT kits can be found on the Australian Register of Therapeutic Goods.